DENGYONGZHEN/devops-space/SAA-C03 for self learning - 副本.md

 > **AWS Global Accelerator** is designed to improve the performance of applications with global users by routing traffic through the **AWS global network** to the optimal AWS endpoint.
 It **improves response times** by using **AWS's edge locations** to provide **low-latency access** to the application from different geographic regions.

+# Lambda@Edge

+#### Question #345

+A company wants to **restrict access to the content of one of its main web applications and to protect the content by using authorization techniques available on AWS.** The company wants to implement a **serverless architecture and an authentication solution for fewer than 100 users.** The solution needs to integrate with the main web application and serve web content globally.
+The solution must also scale as the company's user base grows while **providing the lowest login latency possible**.
+Which solution will meet these requirements MOST cost-effectively?

+- ##### A. Use Amazon Cognito for authentication.
+Use Lambda@Edge for authorization.
+Use Amazon CloudFront to serve the web application globally.

+- B. Use AWS Directory Service for Microsoft Active Directory for authentication.
+Use AWS Lambda for authorization.
+Use an Application Load Balancer to serve the web application globally.

+- C. Use Amazon Cognito for authentication.
+Use AWS Lambda for authorization.
+Use Amazon S3 Transfer Acceleration to serve the web application globally.

+- D. Use AWS Directory Service for Microsoft Active Directory for authentication.
+Use Lambda@Edge for authorization.
+Use AWS Elastic Beanstalk to serve the web application globally.

+#### Question #871

+A company wants to restrict access to the content of its web application.
+The company needs to protect the content by **using authorization techniques that are available on AWS**.
+The company also wants to implement a **serverless architecture for authorization and authentication that has low login latency**.
+The solution must integrate with the web application and serve web content **globally**.
+The application currently has a small user base, but the company expects the application's user base to increase.
+Which solution will meet these requirements?

+- ##### A. Configure Amazon Cognito for authentication.
+Implement Lambda@Edge for authorization.
+Configure Amazon CloudFront to serve the web application globally.

+- B. Configure AWS Directory Service for Microsoft Active Directory for authentication.
+Implement AWS Lambda for authorization.
+Use an Application Load Balancer to serve the web application globally.

+- C. Configure Amazon Cognito for authentication.
+Implement AWS Lambda for authorization.
+Use Amazon S3 Transfer Acceleration to serve the web application globally.

+- D. Configure AWS Directory Service for Microsoft Active Directory for authentication.
+Implement Lambda@Edge for authorization.
+Use AWS Elastic Beanstalk to serve the web application globally.

+>**Amazon Cognito** is a fully managed service for authentication and user management.
+It supports user sign-up, sign-in, and access control, making it ideal for securely managing user authentication for your web application.
+It also scales automatically, handling both small and large user bases, which makes it a great choice for growing applications.
+>
+>**Lambda@Edge** allows you to run Lambda functions in AWS locations globally in response to CloudFront requests.
+It helps with **authorization** at the edge, ensuring that requests are authorized before they reach your web application.
+This helps reduce latency, as the authorization logic is executed closer to the user.
+>
+>**Amazon CloudFront** is a global content delivery network (CDN) that can serve the web application globally with low latency.
+By configuring CloudFront, you ensure that the content is served quickly to users around the world, integrating well with Lambda@Edge for seamless global authorization and authentication.

+#### Question #358

+A social media company runs its application on Amazon EC2 instances behind an Application Load Balancer (ALB).
+The ALB is the origin for an Amazon CloudFront distribution.
+The application has more than a billion images stored in an Amazon S3 bucket and processes thousands of images each second.
+The company **wants to resize the images dynamically and serve appropriate formats to clients.** Which solution will meet these requirements with the LEAST operational overhead?

+- A. Install an external image management library on an EC2 instance.
+Use the image management library to process the images.

+- B. Create a CloudFront origin request policy.
+Use the policy to automatically resize images and to serve the appropriate format based on the User-Agent HTTP header in the request.

+- ##### C. Use a Lambda@Edge function with an external image management library.
+Associate the Lambda@Edge function with the CloudFront behaviors that serve the images.

+- D. Create a CloudFront response headers policy.
+Use the policy to automatically resize images and to serve the appropriate format based on the User-Agent HTTP header in the request.

 # RDS

 #### Question #14